This Series Has Been Generously Supported By

 To find out more about the 2023 Dance & Safety Event highlights, click here.

-Our Street Safety Facilitators (2019 to 2025)
+Safety Facilitators (2019 to 2025)

 Gemma - Former Ontario MMA fighter and owner of Girls Who Fight Inc.

-Nikki - Six Krav Maga
+Nikki - Security Specialist and owner of Six Krav Maga

 A List of Host Organizations